getdirty75/asymetrics/src/articles/story-of-a-track-katibim.md

 As for Samity, the project had been on his mind for many years: ***"After my first gig in Istanbul years ago, I thought I needed something special for the Turkish massive.
 At first I thought I would try a Reggae cover of superstar [Baris Manco](https://en.wikipedia.org/wiki/Bar%C4%B1%C5%9F_Man%C3%A7o), but finally remembered Katibim”***;

 ***"I did a first take 4 or 5 years ago that I voiced myself and which I shelved...
-Then came Covid last year, and I really wanted to do something meaningful for my crew in Turkey who were struggling, so I dug out the track from an old hard-drive, redid the instrumental completely and thought about [Orçun Sünear](https://www.instagram.com/orcunleosunear/?hl=en), who is the lead singer of [Sattas](https://www.facebook.com/sattasband), one of the biggest reggae bands in the country..."***
+Then came Covid last year, and I really wanted to do something meaningful for my crew in Turkey who were struggling, so I dug out the track from an old hard-drive, redid the instrumental completely and thought about [Orçun Sünear](https://www.instagram.com/orcunleosunear/?hl=en), who is the lead singer in  [ Sattas](https://www.facebook.com/sattasband), one of the biggest reggae bands in the country..."***

 <br>